 Streptococcus pneumoniae is a bacterium that lives in the nose of many people.
-It's often harmless but can cause a variety of diseases.
-Some of these are serious.
+It's often harmless but can cause multiple diseases.
+Some are potentially serious.

-Dinosaurs Alive is an exhibit consisting of large, animatronic animals.
-This article contains photos of some of the models and facts about the real animals.
+Dinosaurs Alive is an exhibition consisting of large, animatronic dinosaurs.
+This article contains facts about the real animals as well as photos of some of the models.

-Eco-sculptures of animals are a traditional summer attraction in Burnaby, British Columbia.
-The interesting sculptures are intended for entertainment and education.
+Eco-sculptures of animals are a traditional summer and early fall attraction in Burnaby, British Columbia.
+The sculptures are interesting and educational.

 Wolbachia is a bacterium that infects mosquitoes.
 It prevents viral replication in its host and may protect us from dengue, Zika virus disease, and other illnesses.

 Broca's area, Wernicke's area, and the circle of Willis are important parts of the brain.
 They are named after the famous scientists who discovered them.